Creating the Planner that Works for You

 - Do you have a dated day planner that is gathering dust because you bought back in January bound and determined to be more organized, only to find it too fiddly or too confining, or just not right for you?

 When it comes to getting organized, whether we’re talking about our houses or our time, it is really easy to take a look at the newest thing or the most popular planner and think “If I have this I will be organized” but it doesn’t work that way.
-The best way to find what works for us is to start by examining what hasn’t worked in the past.
-You’ve tried it already.
-It didn’t work.
-Let’s not repeat that step.
-Let’s learn from it and move forward.
-Think about why things you’ve tried haven’t worked and jot those reasons down.
-If there was a part you really liked, jot that down too!

-When you’re done thinking about what hasn’t worked, take a little time to think about things you’ve tried that you liked or that worked for you in some way.
-Maybe you use the monthly pages in that day planner?
-Maybe you use that wall calendar your insurance company sends you every year?
 Think about what things you use or do that help you keep track of what’s going on in your world.
 Jot those down, they’re important to helping you move forward.

-We’ve opened the door to ideas outside of the conventional planner; taken a good long look at systems and tools we’ve tried but didn’t like and WHY they didn’t work for us; and spent a little time making notes about what we like or what parts have worked.
-We now have a place to start when it comes time to brainstorm ideas.
-Which is what we’re going to be doing in Part 2.
-I can’t wait!
-Until then, work on those notes.
-Don’t stress about it, just take a few minutes to jot things down when you can.
+We’ve opened the door to ideas outside of the conventional planner, taken a good long look at systems and tools we’ve tried but didn’t like and WHY they didn’t work for us, and made notes about what we like or what parts have worked.

 I’d love to hear from you.
 What hasn’t worked for you in the past?
 What has worked?
+Drop me a line in the comments below and let me know.

 Part of your webpages on the left do not show on tablets or mobile browsers.
 Just wanted to let you know.